 A workers compensation hearing… What can possibly go wrong, right?
 Well, many things.
 A lot of workers in Santa Clarita and elsewhere in California have no idea why these hearings are so vital for the success of their workers compensation claim.

-“These hearings,” says our Santa Clarita workers compensation attorney at the Law Offices of Kropach & Kropach, “Are held at local WCAB (Workers Compensation Appeals Board) offices.”
+“These hearings,” says our workers comp lawyer in Santa Clarita at the Law Offices of Kropach & Kropach, “Are held at local WCAB (Workers Compensation Appeals Board) offices.”

 Sadly, many workers take these hearings lightly, come underprepared, show up late, or even miss the hearing altogether.
 This is a huge mistake, as you can accomplish many positive things through a workers comp hearing, including but not limited to getting special accommodation from the employer, resolving disputes, settling your case, suspending your case for further handling, trying the case, and many more.